-The BuckEV2 vehicle has been designed to satisfy both the NSF design goals and the performance criteria rewarded by the SAE CSC scoring.
-The design emphases of the NSF and CSC are summarized in Table 2.
-The NSF values utility, with a primary emphasis on range and towing capacity and little interest in recreational/performance characteristics like acceleration and handling.
+The BuckEV2 has been designed to satisfy both the NSF design goals and the performance criteria rewarded by the SAE CSC scoring.
+The design emphases of the

+NSF and CSC are summarized in Table 2.
+The NSF values utility, with a primary emphasis on range and towing capacity with little interest in recreational/performance characteristics such as acceleration and handling.
 The CSC scoring agrees with these values, with an additional major emphasis on noise.
 While cost is a nearly overwhelming design criterion for the NSF, the impact of cost on CSC competition scores is less prominent.
 The UW team has chosen to focus primarily on design parameters where the NSF and CSC goals overlap: range, towing capacity and durability.

-Parameter NSF Emphasis CSC Emphasis UW Emphasis Range Primary Primary (100 points) Primary Towing Capacity Primary Primary (100 points) Primary Weight Secondary Secondary (100 points) Secondary Handling Minor (safety only) Secondary (100 points) Secondary Acceleration None Minor (50 points) Secondary Noise None Primary (150 points) Secondary Cost Primary Minor (50 points) Secondary Durability and Maintainability Primary Secondary (100 points) Primary
+Demonstern NSF CSC UW Parameter Emphasis Emphasis Emphasis Range Primary Primary (100 points) Primary Towing Capacity Primary Primary (100 points) Primary Weight Secondary Secondary (100 points) Secondary Handling Minor (safety only) Secondary (100 points) Secondary Acceleration None Minor (50 points) Secondary Noise None Primary (150 points) Secondary Cost Primary Minor (50 points) Secondary Durability and Maintainability Primary Secondary (100 points) Primary

-Table 2.Design Rationale
+Table 2.
+Design Rationale